christianmolnar/mypersonalassistant/shared/tasks/AnnualReviews/copilot_area_docs/annual_rewards_template.md

-# [Employee Name] Annual Rewards [Fiscal Year]
+# [First Name] Annual Rewards [Fiscal Year]

 ## How to Use This File

-To generate the annual rewards evaluation and justification for [Employee Name], use the following best-practice prompt:
+To generate the annual rewards evaluation and justification for [First Name], use the following best-practice prompt:

 ---

 **Prompt:**

-Using all available Performance_Check-In documents for [Employee Name] from the current fiscal year ([Fiscal Year]) (including their self-assessment and the manager's impact assessment from the `performance_check_in_feedback` files), generate:
+Using all available Performance_Check-In documents for [First Name] from the current fiscal year ([Fiscal Year]) (including their self-assessment and the manager's impact assessment from the `performance_check_in_feedback` files), generate:

 1. **A rewards level evaluation** for the individual, selecting the most appropriate level from the definitions in `rewards_level_definitions.md`.
 Base your evaluation strictly on the impact, growth mindset, cultural alignment, and business results demonstrated during this fiscal year, as evidenced in both their self-assessment and the manager's impact assessment.
 If you use a '+' (e.g., 'Significant Impact+'), you must add a section called '## Reasons for +' with short bullet(s) explaining the rationale for the '+'.